astronomer/docs/astro/configure-worker-queues.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-By default, all tasks using the Celery executor run in a `default` worker queue that does not require configuration or code.
-You can create additional worker queues to enable multiple worker types or configurations for different groups of tasks, and assign tasks to queues in your DAG code.
+By default, all tasks using the Celery executor run in a `default` worker queue.
+You can create additional worker queues to enable multiple worker types or configurations for different groups of tasks, and assign tasks to these queues in your DAG code.
 For more information about Airflow executors on Astro, see [Manage executors](executors.md).

 Use worker queues to create optimized execution environments for different types of tasks in the same Deployment.
 You can use worker queues to: